AaftabAppzorro/EShopMicroservices/README.md

 Override Environment variables

-On top of all these, you'll learn how to write quality code, not just how to build microservices.
-In this course you will see the demonstrating a layered application architecture with DDD best practices.
-Implements NLayer Hexagonal architecture (Core, Application, Infrastructure and Presentation Layers) and Domain Driven Design (Entities, Repositories, Domain/Application Services, DTO's...) and aimed to be a Clean Architecture, with applying SOLID principles in order to use for a project template.
-Also implements best practices like loosely-coupled, dependency-inverted architecture and using design patterns such as Dependency Injection, logging, validation, exception handling and so on.
+Layered application architecture with DDD best practices

+NLayer Hexagonal architecture (Core, Application, Infrastructure and Presentation Layers) and Domain Driven Design (Entities, Repositories, Domain/Application Services, DTO's...)

+Clean Architecture, with applying SOLID principles in order to use for a project template

+Loosely-coupled, dependency-inverted architecture and using design patterns such as Dependency Injection, logging, validation, exception handling and so on.